xsedla1o/LogADComp/README.md

 This will generate plots for all methods evaluated with these settings.

 There are also additional scripts that produce the figures used in the masters thesis.
-These scripts are located in the `plots` directory.
+These scripts are located in the `plots` directory and are further described [here](plots/README.md).

 ## Datasets